gstavrinos/multikill_terminator/README.md

 It adds a menu item and also a keyboard shortcut that is currently hardcoded to Alt+C.

-To install it, simply copy the multikill.py file to ~/.config/terminator/plugins.
+To install it, simply copy the multikill.py file to ~/.config/terminator/plugins and then enable it through the preferences menu.
 If you don't have a `plugins` directory under terminator, create one first!

+Tested with Ubuntu 14.04, Ubuntu 16.04 and Ubuntu 18.04.

 #### Enjoy! :panda_face: